OGR-67/vim-as-ide/readme.md

 Check any error maybe you'll have to install some more dependencies.
 Feel free to customize as you like in .vimrc file.

+### vimspector

+vimspector comes nude.
+You'll have to install related languages debugger called gadgets.

+To install a gadget:

+- execute this command in vim `:VimspectorInstall`
+- followed by `space` and `tab` to see all adapters available.

+For node adapter installation, you'll have to downgrade node version to 16.

 ## My cheat sheet